-- Ireland – Did well as it was one of the first member expansion states of the EU and got a lot of Irish American support, but the economy is over as companies are moving to lower cost EU nations.
+- Ireland – Did well as it was one of the first member expansion states of the EU and got a lot of Irish American support, but the economy is over as companies are moving to EU nations.

 - Italy – The north is like Germany, industrial and businesslike, the south is like Greece, laid-back and agricultural.
 A very nice European Union nation.

 - Latvia – Small and economy.